WWII Shark Attacks: What Survivors' Tears Teach Us

 What makes men cry?

 It's hard to say when it comes to World War II veterans, since they grew up at a time when men tried not to talk much about their pain.
-We can get hints, though, by paying attention to the words and tears of the survivors of the USS Indianapolis, the navy ship torpedoed by a Japanese submarine toward the end of WWII, a disaster that left about 900 U.S. sailors drifting for days in the Phillipine Sea, suffering from shark attacks, dehydration, and salt-water ingestion.
+We can get hints, though, by paying attention to the words and tears of the survivors of the USS Indianapolis, the navy ship torpedoed by a Japanese submarine toward the end of WWII, a disaster that left about 900 U.S. sailors drifting for days in the Phillippine Sea, suffering from shark attacks, dehydration, and salt-water ingestion.

 USS Indianapolis, Wikipedia, Navy Photo 80-G-425615